Natural disasters can occur at any time. Some, such as storms that precede floods, provide warnings.

 (shtfplan.com)

 For number 3, we have SHTFPlan.com.
-Mac Slavo's SHTFPlan covers a host of topics, including preparedness planning, investing, geopolitics, and self-reliance.
-You won't be disappointed with the daily dose of information, lively discussions (via the comments section), and eye-opening articles.4.
-The Prepper Journal
+Mac Slavo's SHTFPlan covers topics including preparedness planning, investing, geopolitics, and self-reliance.

 (theprepperjournal.com)